Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/README.md

 ##### Publish Your Native App.
 Before you publish the App, try to test your App [locally](https://docs.snowflake.com/en/developer-guide/native-apps/installing-testing-application)

 If you are sharing internally within your Snowflake Org, you can keep the App Distribution as "internal" but if you are sharing externally then you need to assign the App Distribution as "external".
-Follow the steps [here](https://other-docs.snowflake.com/en/native-apps/provider-publishing-app-package)

 Execute the below script to publish the Application to Marketplace as a Listing.
 4. [Publish Application.sql](https://github.com/Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/blob/main/Native%20App/Provider/04%20Publish%20Application.sql)

-Follow the [steps](https://other-docs.snowflake.com/en/native-apps/provider-publishing-app-package) to share the app to consumer
+Follow these [steps](https://other-docs.snowflake.com/en/native-apps/provider-publishing-app-package) to share the app to consumer

-##### As a Consumer
+### As a Consumer

 Follow these [steps](https://other-docs.snowflake.com/en/native-apps/consumer-about) to download and install the Native App